Joe Gilgun: 2015–present: Continuing work with television

 In March 2015 Gilgun earned the role of drug-addicted, Irish vampire Cassidy, one of the main characters in the AMC series Preacher.
 Speaking of the casting of Gilgun, Preacher executive producer Seth Rogen said: "It's one of those things that happens only a few times throughout your career, where you just go 'Oh, it's you.
 You're the character that is written on the page'...
 You could tell Joe's lived like 100 lifetimes, and he's probably done some shit you do not want to hear about, but at the same time, he's one of the most fun, loving people you'll ever be around.
 And it was exactly what the character needed to be."

 In Spring 2015, Gilgun both filmed the pilot episode of Preacher, as well as The Infiltrator, a 2016 crime thriller film starring Bryan Cranston.

 Gilgun was part of the main cast of all four series of Preacher which premiered on 22 May 2016 and concluded on 29 September 2019.
 Additionally, Gilgun was also an executive producer of the show, producing half of its third series and all of its fourth.

 In 2019, Gilgun created, executive produced, and starred in the Sky One comedy series Brassic.
 Gilgun stars as Vinnie, a working-class petty criminal living in Northern England.
 The six-episode series premiere on 22 August 2019.
 The series was well-reviewed and received a second series renewal before the first series had aired.

 The show's third series was broadcast in October 2021.
 Filming for Brassic's 4th series started in August 2021.
 In August 2021, prior to the airing of the third series, a fourth began filming and premiered on 7 September 2022.
 In August 2022, the series was renewed for a fifth series, and started filming that month to premiere in 2023.

 Season 6 of Brassic aired in 2024 with 7 episodes.
 The seventh and final season of Brassic, "The Final Farewell", was broadcast from 25 September 2025 on Sky and NOW, marking a "full-throttle farewell" for the show.

 Personal life

-Gilgun has developed a close relationship with his co-stars from the This Is England stories, referring to them in interviews as "the gang".
+Gilgun has developed a close relationship with his co-stars from This Is England, referring to them in interviews as "the gang".

 He has opened up in podcasts and various media sources about his bipolar disorder and the effects that it has had on his life.
 He has stated that many of the stories within the show Brassic are based upon his life.